shaunlebron/pacman/README.md

 Thanks to the original Pac-Man team at Namco for creating such an enduring game and not suing me.
 And thanks to the MAME team for their arcade emulator and very helpful debugger.

+Thanks to the Ms. Pac-Man team at GCC for improving Pac-Man with a variety of aesthetic maps that I based the map generator on.

 Thanks to Tang Yongfa and their cookie monster Pac-Man design at [threadless website](http://www.threadless.com/product/2362/Cookies) which I used as the character in the random maze mode.

 -Shaun Williams